Risk Management and Claims

 The County adheres to the provisions of the Provincial Minimum Maintenance Standards (MMS) for Municipal Highways (Ontario Regulation 239/02).
 These provisions dictate the frequency of road inspection and repair.

-By meeting the MMS provisions, liability will not be found against the County for damage to privately owned vehicles.
+By meeting the MMS provisions, the County will not be found liable for damage to privately owned vehicles.
 If you feel your vehicle has been damaged due to an improperly maintained road, you should immediately contact your automobile insurer.
 They may seek compensation from the County on your behalf.

 Claims for non-repair of a municipal roadway must be received in writing by the County within ten (10) days of the incident.
 Follow the procedure outlined above.